It is the fastest three hours in media hosted by me, your harmless, lovable little fuzzball host, Rush Limbaugh.

 Well, Jacob, let me tell you what I learned today.

-That's if we do nothing, that's bad enough.
+That's if we do nothing.

-If we do no eight to nine degrees if we do nothing.
+If we do, no, eight to nine degrees, if we do nothing.

 If we do something, four to five degrees.

-And that's bad enough, Jacob, but if we don't do anything, it's gonna be intolerable.
+But if we don't do anything, it's going to be intolerable.

-So, how smart are these people?
+So how smart are these people?

 Even if we do something, we still have a disaster.

-So now let's get to the real wizards of smart, the local TV weather people talking to Barack Obama.
+So now let's get to the real wizards of SMART, the local TV weather people talking to Barack Obama.

-This is a today's show today, Al Joker interviewed Obama.
+Al Joker interviewed Obama.

 And Al Joker said, why has it taken so long to get to this point where you are sounding this urgency?